airalab/robonomics-wiki/docs/sds-sensor-connect.md

 ## Configuration

-Create a new sensor entry in your `configuration.yaml` and adjust the host name or the ip address.
-To find the local ip address of you sensor you can use [Fing mobile app](https://www.fing.com/products) or [nmap CLI tool](https://vitux.com/find-devices-connected-to-your-network-with-nmap/).
+Create a new sensor entry in your `configuration.yaml` and adjust the host name or the IP address.
+To find the local IP address of your sensor, you can use [Fing mobile app](https://www.fing.com/products) or [nmap CLI tool](https://vitux.com/find-devices-connected-to-your-network-with-nmap/).
 Name can be any.

 |Parameter              |Type    | Necessity    | Description
 |:----------------------|:-------|:------------ |:------------